RUN SOUTH AFRICA FAQS

 Why isn’t the flight included?

 Airfare is not included in the price.
 Let’s be honest, we are all unique and your schedules (and originating airport!) are no exception.
 Come early, stay late.
-Participants will be responsible for booking their travel arrangements and ensuring that they arrive and depart according to the specific instructions for your chosen itinerary (for this trip, you must arrive in Cape Town no later than 3pm on November 18 and depart Port Elizabeth no earlier than 2pm on November 26.
-If you choose to arrive/depart outside of those parameters then you will be responsible for the cost of transport arrangments).
+Participants will be responsible for booking their travel arrangements and ensuring that they arrive and depart according to the specific instructions for your chosen itinerary (for this trip, you must arrive in Cape Town no later than 3pm on October 26 and depart Port Elizabeth no earlier than 2pm on November 2.
+If you choose to arrive/depart outside of those parameters then you will be responsible for the transport arrangments).
 Suggestions and guidance will be provided once you are signed up.

 How far do I have to be able to run?